NqkoiNqkojsi/Internship/README.md

 <p>
     <img src="Assets/EntityOverv.PNG"/>
 </p></br>
-On this page is shown the stats for the word amongst all articles and where it is found and consequently visit the specified article.</br>
+On this page is shown the stats for the word amongst all articles and where it is found.
+Consequently, you can visit the specified article.</br>